lbryio/lbry.tech/documents/glossary.md

 Amount of newly generated LBRY credits that a *miner* may claim in a new block.
 The first transaction in the block allows a miner to claim currently allowed reward as well as all *transaction fees* from all transactions in the block.
 For security reasons, rewards cannot be *spent* before 100 blocks have been built on top of the current block.

+### Schema

+The schema defines the structure of the data (metadata) that is stored in claims in the LBRY blockchain.
+See [Metadata](https://spec.lbry.io/#metadata) in the white paper, or [lbry.tech/resources/schema](https://lbry.tech/resources/schema) for more information.

 ### Script

 A compact Turing-incomplete programming language used in transaction *inputs* and *outputs*.
 Scripts are interpreted by a Forth-like stack machine: each operation manipulates data on the stack.
 Most scripts follow the standard pattern and verify the digital *signature* provided in the transaction *input* against a *public key* provided in the previous transaction's *output*.
 Both signatures and public keys are provided using scripts.
 Scripts may contain complex conditions, but can never change any amounts being transferred.
 Amount is stored in a separate field in a *transaction output*.